Ann James

 Ann Catherine Stewart James AM (born 6 October 1952) is an Australian illustrator of more than 60 children's books, some of which she also wrote.
 She was born in Melbourne, Victoria.
 James has been illustrating books since the 1980s and has become a significant contributor towards the development and appreciation of children's literature in Australia.
 In 2000 she was awarded the Pixie O'Harris Award as a formal acknowledgment of this contribution and was also the 2002 recipient of the national Dromkeen Medal for services towards children's literature.
-Ann James currently still lives and works in Melbourne, where she runs the Books Illustrated gallery and studio that she co-founded with Ann Haddon in 1988.
+Ann James still lives and works in Melbourne, where she runs the Books Illustrated gallery and studio that she co-founded with Ann Haddon in 1988.

 Biography

 Ann James was born in Melbourne, Australia, in October 1952, and grew up in the suburb of Ringwood.
 She attended Norwood Primary School and Tintern Girls School.
 Later she earned the Higher Diploma at Melbourne Teachers College.
 Trained as an arts and crafts teacher, she taught at both Doveton and Ringwood High School in Melbourne, then worked in publications for the Ministry of Education in Victoria.
 It was here that she began to work as a graphic designer and illustrator of educational publications between 1978 and 1988.

 During this time James began freelance illustration of children's books, beginning with A Pet for Mrs Arbuckle, written by Gwenda Smyth, which they entered in a 1981 competition for unpublished writers and illustrators.
 As her career in books began to take off, (with 14 books published by 1988), James left the Department of Education and co-founded a gallery named Books Illustrated, dedicated to children's book illustration.
 From this time onwards she has worked towards promoting Australian Children's books, and continued illustrating books from her home in Melbourne, and her country studio, near Castlemaine, Victoria.